-Ulcerative colitis (UC) is an inflammatory bowel disease (IBD) that causes inflammation and sores, called ulcers, in the lining of the rectum and colon.
+Ulcerative colitis is an inflammatory bowel disease (IBD) of the lining of the rectum and colon.

-Treatment for UC depends on the severity of the disease and its symptoms.
-Each person experiences it differently, so treatment is adjusted accordingly.
-Treatments include:
+Treatment for UC depends on the severity and location of the disease and its symptoms.

 Dietary changes may help reduce symptoms.
-A recommended diet will depend on the person’s symptoms, medications and reactions to food.
+A recommended diet will depend on the person’s disease location, symptoms, medications and reactions to food.

 Surgery is sometimes recommended if medical treatment fails or if the side effects of corticosteroids or other medications threaten their health.
 Other times surgery is performed because of massive bleeding, severe illness, colon rupture (perforation) or cancer risk.

 Subscribe.
 Get just the right amount of health and wellness in your inbox.